Slicer/SlicerLungCTAnalyzer/README.md

 Lung volumes represent areas within the lung masks only.
 This induces a marginal volume error.
 Lung vessels have a thin infiltration-like parenchyma cover around them.
 This induces a small volume error.
 CovidQ has not been clinically evaluated yet.
 Do nut base treatment decisions on that value.
-3DSlicer is not FDA approved.
+3D Slicer is not FDA approved.
 It is the users responsibility to ensure compliance with applicable rules and regulations.
 See also: https://www.slicer.org/wiki/CommercialUse

 <b>Discussion</b><br>